gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

     }
 ```

-This is the public key that the cloud provider gives out for decryption of information from them.
+This is the public key that the cloud provider gives out for decryption of information from them and is included in the repro.
+The expiry is 12th May 2025.

+The actual root certificate is pretty hard to find.
+The entire cert is embedded in Azure-IoT-SDK-C [certs.c](https://github.com/Azure/azure-iot-sdk-c/blob/master/certs/certs.c) file.
+Also the documentation in [iot-hub-mqtt-support.md](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/iot-hub/iot-hub-mqtt-support.md) contains information about it.
+Thats about the only places I have seen so far.

 ## AWS Information Section